nickbarrett645/thm-blog/src/blogs/day-19.md

 ### Sensative Data Exposure Practical

 We had an ip which loaded a website.
 There was a hint in the description about a flat file db being located somewhere in the root of the website.
 I was poking around but didn't see much.
-So I opened up the html and saw a comment that said,
+I opened up the html and saw a comment that said,
 >Must remember to do something better with the database than store it in /assets...

-So I navigated to /assets and there was a webapp.db file.
-I downlaoded it and opened it with `sqlite3`.
+I navigated to /assets and there was a webapp.db file.
+I downloaded it and opened it with `sqlite3`.

 I ran `.tables` to view the tables and saw one was called *users* so I ran `.schame users` and got:
 >`sqlite> .schema users`